Interstate Bridge: Second bridge and renovations

 At the time the new bridge was opened, the old one was temporarily closed for rebuilding to give it a matching humpback section.
-When both bridges were first open concurrently, on January 8, 1960, each bridge became one-way (the new bridge for southbound traffic and the old one for northbound traffic) and tolls were reinstated at $0.20 for cars, $0.40 for light trucks, and $0.60 for heavy trucks and buses, until removed in 1966 after the construction expenses were paid off.
+When both bridges were first open concurrently, on January 8, 1960, each bridge became one-way (the new bridge for southbound traffic and the old one for northbound traffic) and tolls were reinstated at $0.20 for cars, $0.40 for light trucks, and $0.60 for heavy trucks and buses.
+The tolls were removed in 1966 after the construction expenses were paid off.